httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Experience has shown that implementations of [RFC3230] have interpreted the meaning of "instance" inconsistently, leading to interoperability issues.
-The most common mistake being the calculation of the digest using (what we now call) message content, rather than using (what we now call) representation data as was originally intended.
+The most common issue relates to the mistake of calculating the digest using (what we now call) message content, rather than using (what we now call) representation data as was originally intended.
 Interestingly, time has also shown that a digest of message content can be beneficial for some use cases.
 So it is difficult to detect if non-conformance to [RFC3230] is intentional or unintentional.

 In order to address potential inconsistencies and ambiguity across implementations of `Digest` and `Want-Digest`, this document obsoletes